studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### Do I have to travel to the partner university?

-No, but you are encouraged to do so.
+No, but you could combine it with a short-term visit at the host university.
 If you consider travelling abroad, ask your International Office for funding opportunities.

 ## Support